damianoneill/healthbot/website/versioned_docs/version-2.0.2/device-health.md

 _instance_id: ["interface-kpi-sandbox"], _playbook_name: interface-kpis-playbook, interface-name: pfe-0/0/0
 ```

-The Instance Name is interface-kpi-sandbox, the playbook name is interface-kpis-playbook and the key field in this playbooks rule is the interface name, in my case I selected the tile for pfe-0/0/0.
+The Instance Name is interface-kpi-sandbox, the Playbook name is interface-kpis-playbook and the key field in this Playbooks rule is the interface name, in my case I selected the tile for pfe-0/0/0.

-As you can see from the screenshot the KPIs that match this filter (at this time) are shown.
+As you can see, from the screenshot the KPIs that match this filter (at this time) are shown.

 Again, as before this can be confirmed with an API call.